IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 I was designing the input bar for my AI project.
 What seemed like a simple task was a loop down a rabbit hole.....
 I created 4 iterations based on my understanding and readings.

 **Bar 1:** a clean input field with a floating “+” for file uploads, inspired by the _Law of Proximity_.
-It looked tidy, but on closer inspection the “+” felt disconnected, almost like a different feature.
+It looked tidy, but something was off, the “+” felt disconnected, almost like a different feature.

 **Bar 2:** I moved the “+” inside the field based on feedback from Bar 1.
 It instantly felt more cohesive, closer to ChatGPT’s layout.
 Still, one question remained—why couldn’t the “+” sit closer to the microphone icon?
 The symmetry felt unresolved.